dromotherm/documentation/pages/themis/DLCF/README.md

  and
 [EP2781976A1](https://worldwide.espacenet.com/patent/search/family/048656084/publication/EP2781976A1)

-The implementation of Batisense with its long-range indoor comfort sensors (169 Mhz) was an interesting experience.
-As far as the cell cicuit was concerned, we suspected it was very necessary to keep heating during the night when it was cold outside, because we had the intuition that the building was losing too much warm and that the energy system was not enough powerful to make up for it.
+The implementation of Batisense with its long-range indoor comfort sensors (169 Mhz) was a very exciting experience.
+As far as the cell cicuit was concerned, we suspected it was very necessary to keep a "full" heating during the night when it was cold outside, because we had the intuition that the building was losing too much warm and that the energy system was not enough powerful to make up for it.
 But we couldn't put this into practice.
 Batisense allowed us to carry things dynamically, optimizing the cut-off periods and taking into account the building's capacities.

 ### Starting deep-learning